 This breathtaking vista is located in the northeast bend of Ras Al-Khaimah.
 Offering never seen before frames of rugged mountains, this place offers adventures like the world-famous zipline.
 A 20 km road snaking its way through the Jebel Jais mountains is a perfect road getaway from the noisy and crowded emirates.
 You will come across well-maintained platforms and terraces that offer a much-needed treat to photographers as these points are perfect for Instagram shots in the afternoon.

-Apply your Ras Al-Khaimah Visa (UAE visa) Simple, fast and reliable.
+Apply your Ras Al-Khaimah Visa (Dubai visa) Simple, fast and reliable.

 2. For the beachgoers

-RAK beaches are clean, offer several activities and sports, making it the favourite of its lovers.
-Private beaches are packed with sun lounging, sun shades, cafes, restaurants and freshwater showers.
+RAK beaches are clean, offer several activities and sports, making them the favorite of its lovers.
+Private beaches are packed with sun lounging, sun shades, cafes, restaurants, and freshwater showers.
 Though visitors can enjoy these facilities with a day pass.
 Luxury resorts offer amazing services to their guests including undisturbed privacy and meals.

 3. For the Museum-lovers

-We want you to enjoy your travel and ditch the stress of getting a UAE visa!
+We want you to enjoy your travel and ditch the stress of getting a Dubai visa!

 4. Dhayah Fort

-If you move towards 20 km north of Ras Al-Khaimah, you will find Dhayah Fort.
-Back in 16th century, this fort was a pivotal watchtower protecting the arear against British invaders.
-The Battle of 1891 destroyed major fortifications in the area laving this brick and mud fort for the future generations to study.
-If history interests you, then you must visit this military tower if 16th century.
+If you move 20 km north of Ras Al-Khaimah, you will find Dhayah Fort.
+Back in the 16th century, this fort was a pivotal watchtower protecting the area against British invaders.
+The Battle of 1891 destroyed major fortifications in the area leaving this brick and mud fort for future generations to study.
+If history interests you, then you must visit this military tower of the 16th century.

 Want to learn more about Ras Al-Khaima Tourism / UAE Tourism?
-Click here - UAE Visa Blog
+Click here - Dubai Visa Blog

 5. Jazirat Al-Hamra